 DETROIT – Southern Michigan is listed within a region of Earth identified as having the highest probability of debris landing from a free-falling Chinese space station.

-According to the Aerospace Corporation, Tiangong-1 is predicted to reenter the Earth’s atmosphere about April 3, 2018.
 The organization identified specific regions of the planet where debris from the space station could fall.
 A portion of southern Michigan is included on the northern "yellow band" region, which has a "higher probability" of encountering debris from the Chinese spacecraft.

 There is a chance that a small amount of Tiangong-1 debris may survive reentry and impact the ground.
 Should this happen, any surviving debris would fall within a region that is a few hundred kilometers in size and centered along a point on the Earth that the station passes over.
 The map below shows the relative probabilities of debris landing within a given region.
 Yellow indicates locations that have a higher probability while green indicates areas of lower probability.
 Blue areas have zero probability of debris reentry since Tiangong-1 does not fly over these areas (north of 42.7° N latitude or south of 42.7° S latitude).
 These zero probability areas constitute about a third of the total Earth’s surface area.